 It is observed that these additional codes do not provide significant coding efficiency benefit and mostly add complexity to the specification and decoder without providing significant benefit.

+Version 2 of this document contains updated tables for simulation results with estimation change after fixing a bug in the software, where slice_num_alf_aps_ids_luma was coded u(4) instead of u(3).
+There is no change in the results without change of the estimation.

+Note: There are no changemarks used because those break formatting completely.

 Proposal